OCBC 90°N Card — Strong Uncapped Base with Unlimited Validity

 Frequently Asked Questions

-Why choose the OCBC 90°N over a flat-rate card like UOB PRVI Miles?
+How does the OCBC 90°N compare to the UOB PRVI Miles?

 Last verified: April 2026